Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 • Fall prevention – Make your home safer by reducing fall risks, especially for older adults.

-• Take breaks during physical activities – Avoid overexertion and give your body time to recover.
+• Take breaks during physical activities – Avoid overexertion and allow proper rest during physical activity

 Living with Concussion & TBI